Score Matching for Truncated Density Estimation on a Manifold: Introduction

-One issue with estimating a truncated density is the evaluation of the normalising constant of a statistical model, which is often intractable in such a scenario.
-Estimation of unnormalised models are encountered in applications such as Markov random fields for image analysis \citep{li2009}, non-Gaussian undirected graphical models, and independent component analysis \citep{teh2003}.
+The primary issue with estimating a truncated density is the evaluation of the normalising constant of a statistical model, which is often intractable in such a scenario.
 Score matching is a statistical estimation method which bypasses the evaluation of this normalising constant, making it suitable for estimating truncated densities.
-Score matching has seen many developments in recent years \citep{scorematching1, scorematching2}.
-Recent work has proposed a generic score matching objective to estimate a truncated density function \cite{Yu2021,song}.
+Score matching has seen many developments in recent years \citep{scorematching1, scorematching2}, and more broadly, unnormalised modelling methods such as score matching has seen many applications such as hypothesis testing \citep{ksd, kernelgoodness, Wu2022}, Markov random fields for image analysis \citep{li2009}, and independent component analysis \citep{teh2003}.
+Recent work has proposed a generic score matching objective to estimate a truncated density function \citet{Yu2021,song}.
 Methodology also exists for estimating a non-truncated statistical model on a manifold \citep{mardia2016}.
 However, no known score matching variant currently exists which estimates a truncated density on a manifold.
-In this work, we proposes an efficient estimator that estimates such a truncated statistical model without requiring a normalising constant.
+In this work, we propose an efficient estimator that estimates such a truncated statistical model without requiring access to the normalising constant.